gorjious/gorjious-glyphs-scripts/README.md

 • Mirror angle

-• Keep Window Open
+• Keep window open

-• Delete All (local guides on the current layer)
+• Delete All (local guides on the currently selected glyph)

+• Zero V/H (Vertical and Horizontal guidelines are shifted to y=0 and x=0 coordinates, respectively)